 Storage and Freezing

-Scones can be stored at room temperature in an airtight container for 3 days.
-Frozen scones (baked or unbaked) can be stored for up to 3 months.
+Baked scones can be stored at room temperature in an airtight container for 3 days.
+Baked scones can also be frozen for up to 3 months.

 Cheese and Onion Scones FAQ